ItalyOfficial Name: Italian Republic

 Safety and Security

 Politically motivated violence in Italy is most often connected to Italian internal developments or social issues.
-Italian authorities and foreign diplomatic facilities have found bombs outside public buildings, have received bomb threats, and have been subjects of letter bombs in the past several years.
-Organized crime and anarchist movements sometimes use firebombs or Molotov cocktails against buildings or offices.
+Italian authorities and foreign diplomatic facilities have found bombs outside public buildings, have received bomb threats, and have been targets of letter bombs, fire bombs and Molotov cocktails in the past several years.
 These attacks generally occur at night, and although they have not targeted or injured U.S. citizens, you should remain aware of your surroundings and report any suspicious activity to local authorities.

 Demonstrations may have an anti-U.S. character, especially in areas hosting U.S. military bases.
 Even demonstrations intended to be peaceful have the potential to turn confrontational and possibly escalate into violence.
 You should take common sense precautions and follow news reports carefully.
 Security Messages for U.S. citizens pertaining to demonstrations can be found on the Embassy’s website.

-- Use ATMs located in well-lighted public areas or secured inside a bank/business.
+- Use ATMs located in well-lit public areas or secured inside a bank/business.

 - Cover the keypad with one hand as you enter your PIN.